 2. An average Bengali can really learn Hindustani in two months if he gave it three hours per day and a Dravidian in six months at the same rate.
 Neither a Bengali not a Dravidian can hope to achieve the same result with English in the same time.
 A knowledge of English opens up intercourse only with the comparatively few English-knowing Indians, whereas a possible knowledge of Hindustani enables up to hold intercourse with the largest number of our countrymen…It is impossible for the young men of Bengal…Gujarat…the Deccan to go to the Central Provinces…the United Provinces…the Punjab and all those vast tracts of India which speak nothing but Hindustani, and therefore I ask you to learn Hindustani also in your leisure hours.
 Do not consider for one moment that you can possibly make English a common medium of expression between the masses.
 Twenty-two crores of Indians know Hindustani — they do not know any other language.
 And if you want to steal into their hearts, Hindustani is the only language open to you.
 [Young India, 2 February 1921.
 Emphasis added.]

 At the heart of both quotes clearly resides Gandhi’s noble impulse of amassing as many Indians as possible for the freedom struggle.
-Still, as history shows, using language as yet another device to attain the elusive Hindu-Muslim unity spectacularly failed.
+But as history shows, using language as yet another device to attain the elusive Hindu-Muslim unity spectacularly failed in Gandhi’s career.

-But had the call to learn Hindi (or that mule-like appellation “Hindustani”) been restricted only to bolster the cause of freedom struggle, things could’ve perhaps turned out differently.
-And post-freedom, people should’ve been free to make their own decisions for themselves.
+But had the call to learn Hindi (or that mule-like appellation “Hindustani”) only been restricted to bolstering the cause of freedom struggle, things could’ve perhaps turned out differently.
+And post-freedom, people should’ve been free to make such decisions for themselves.
 But then, language too was added to the list of the innumerable, Nehru-imposed tragedies that set India at a disadvantage after freedom.
+Consider the following.

 The ambitions of the…landowners and middlemen lay behind the demand for the creation of linguistic states and the controversy over a national language.
 The boundaries created by integration of princely states with the old provinces of British India were generally assumed to be temporary.
 The essential criterion had been speedy integration not rationalization.
 But even during the years 1948–9 the demand for reorganisation along linguistic lines was already becoming vocal.
 A commission of inquiry was set up and delivered its opinions at the end of 1948.
 The commission’s view was that things should be left as they were.
 The provinces of British India had the sanction of the years.
 It was recognized that the old boundaries contained dominant linguistic groups…No new boundaries could remedy this.
 The commission most strongly criticized the creation of linguistic states on the grounds that they would inspire linguistic and therefore local patriotisms which would inhibit the growth of a national consciousness and the acceptance of a national language which was fundamental to such growth.
 [Nehru: A Biography, Michael Edwardes, Pg 250]